utopia-rise/godot-kotlin-jvm/README.md

 production-ready.
 However, if you are curious in using Kotlin in Godot, this is a good opportunity to help us in improving the project!

+To be able to use this binding, you need to download our custom editor build and export templates from the [GitHub releases page](https://github.com/utopia-rise/godot-kotlin-jvm/releases)!
+The official godot binaries will NOT work!

 ## Documentation

 The documentation can be found [here](https://godot-kotl.in).
 It's a work in progress, and we would love your input to